-- A. Exception to Policy (ETP) requests must be reviewed and approved or denied in writing by the DDD Regional Administrator within 15 calendar days after receipt of the request and required documentation.
-All ETP requests for Use of Restrictive Procedures must be submitted using the Comprehensive Assessment and Reporting Evaluation (CARE) system.
+- A. ETP requests must be reviewed and approved or denied in writing by the DDD Regional Administrator within 15 calendar days after receipt of the request and required documentation.
+All ETP requests must be submitted using DSHS 02-556, Request for Exception to Policy for Use of Restrictive Procedures.
 If the ETP requires Division Director approval, the RA must approve the ETP request prior to sending to the Division Director for final determination. - B. No exceptions for the use of prohibited physical interventions as described in this policy shall be granted. - C. Any exceptions to the requirements of this policy must have the prior written approval of the Division Director.